The

 However,

-the Ventura Heart Institute believes
+physicians, the Ventura Heart Institute

-that the best treatment of cardiovascular
+believes that the best treatment of

-disease is in early detection of cardiovascular
+cardiovascular disease is in early

-disease and prevention of future or
+and prevention of future or recurrent

-recurrent events by using the best
+events by using the best proven and

-proven methods available. |
+evidence-based methods available. |